cheungupdt/mywebsite/src/leadership/team-management.md

 ## Overview

 Effective team management is the cornerstone of organizational success.
-My approach focuses on creating environments where talented individuals can collaborate effectively, innovate freely, and achieve extraordinary results together.
+My approach focuses on creating environments my teammates can collaborate effectively to achieve results together.

 ## Team Building Strategies